Search

 Research Investigators and Staff

-Dr. Mathieu is a board-certified, practicing primary care pediatrician.
+Dr. Irène Mathieu is a board-certified, practicing primary care pediatrician.
 Her research experience includes mixed methods and community-engaged work in the United States and abroad.
-Her research experience includes mixed methods and community-engaged work in the United States and abroad.
 Her previous research has included work on access to essential medications in Guatemala; parental perceptions of early childhood development and gender disparities in tuberculosis care in the Dominican Republic; intimate partner violence among Latinx immigrants, childhood obesity prevention, and disparities in gestational diabetes follow-up in Nashville, TN.
-Previous support includes Fulbright Foundation Arnold P. Gold Foundation and research fellowships.
-She is currently supported by an iTHRIV Scholar award.
+Previous support includes the iTHRIV Scholars Program, Fulbright Foundation, Children’s Hospital of Philadelphia Center for Global Health, Arnold P. Gold Foundation, and Vanderbilt Medical Scholars Program.

 Katie Boguszewski, MA – Clinical Research Coordinator

 Katie is a Clinical Research Coordinator in General Pediatrics at UVA.
-She has 7+ years of experience in clinical research, with a focus on social-behavioral research.
+She has nearly a decade of experience in clinical research, with a focus on social-behavioral research.
 She has experience with both quantitative and qualitative methods, and an interest in Youth Participatory Action Research (YPAR) approaches.

 Jessica Forrester, PhD – YPAR Expert Consultant